M-Patek/Evolver/README.md

 **Meaning:** The state $T$ evolves with the addition of agent $P$, and is injected with non-commutative temporal noise via depth $H(\text{depth})$.

 ### 2. Semantic Evolution
-In Phase 3 (Crystal Brain), we reconstructed this formula into a neuronal activation function.
+In Phase 3 (Evolutionary Neural System), we reconstructed this formula into a neuronal activation function.
 Evolution is no longer simple storage, but the non-commutative interaction of semantic weights:

 $$S_{out} = S_{in}^{P_{weight}} \cdot G^{H(t)} \pmod \Delta$$